-Explore social, political, and cultural issues in contemporary Germanspeaking countries.
-Discuss the German political system, reunification, and immigration.
-Examine a practical review of German grammar while emphasizing more advanced conversational and compositional proficiencies.
+Explore contemporary and often controversial issues confronting German-speaking populations (such as migration) through readings and diverse media texts.
+Produce oral and written work for specific audiences and purposes (recommendations, comparisons, evaluations), with a review of advanced grammar resources.
 Three lecture hours a week for one semester.
 Only one of the following may be counted: German 322E, 330C, 331L.
 Prerequisite: German 612, 312L, or 312W with a grade of at least C.